 - 5.23 The settlement is outside the green belt and lies in the Longwick Vale Landscape Character Area.
-The proposed settlement respects the features of the area as it offers limited potential development, by and large respects existing field boundaries, does not compromise the existing views across the landscape and towards the Chiltern escarpment, and does not modify the small scale and dispersed settlement pattern of the hamlets and farmsteads. - 5.24 The core of the settlement is the crossing of the B4009 road with Sandpit Lane, on the one hand, and Perry Lane on the other.
+The proposed settlement boundary (see Plan D and Policy Inset Map 4)) respects the features of the area as it offers limited potential development, by and large respects existing field boundaries, does not compromise the existing views across the landscape and towards the Chiltern escarpment, and does not modify the small scale and dispersed settlement pattern of the hamlets and farmsteads. - 5.24 The core of the settlement is the crossing of the B4009 road with Sandpit Lane, on the one hand, and Perry Lane on the other.
 The extension of the built area on Perry Lane is limited to the existing development at the very beginning of the road going towards Bledlow.
 On the other side of the B4009 the settlement boundaries include most of the existing development on Chapel Lane and the initial built-up area of Sandpit Lane, up to and excluding Coram Stables, which represents the natural boundary to the built area.